 Ladies in red.
 Only Pauline and Sue turned up in the rather iffy weather for our hectic walk up Blackburn Ravine this morning.
 We met Sue at Silvermine Dam and left our car there, and drove to East Fort in Hout Bay where Pauline was waiting for us.
 These are the ruins of this old fort which was apparently originally built by the British in 1796.

 A Bract Disa or Orgidekie (Disa bracteata).
 According to the smart new book that the Food Lady has on the Cape orchids, it does not need the services of insects as it is mostly self-pollinated.
 It is also a weed in Australia.
+Lots of bright blue Short Aristeas (Aristea africana) growing along the rocky path.

 Another pretty flower for the Food Lady - the Common Catchfly (Silene gallica) - an introduced weed from Europe.

 Things started to get a bit steeper (and wetter!) and this is the Alph giving me a lift up the ladder.
+Up and up and up we wended; Hout Bay far below.

 Looking back towards Chapmans Peak.